 3. An aquarium heater

 5. A separated set of fish net

 A quarantine tank does not require any gravel or decoration, but it won’t hurt if you have some extra to spare.
 Fish might feel less stressed in a fish tank with some decorations than in an empty tank.

-Important: You should have a separate set of fish net, an aquarium vacuum, and a water bucket for the quarantine tank, because these media can also transmit fish diseases and parasites if they are shared by different tanks.
-Likewise, you should wash your hands every time after you have worked on the quarantine tank when there is new or sick fish in there.
+Important: You should have a separate set of fish net, an aquarium vacuum, and a water bucket for the quarantine tank because these media can also transmit fish diseases and parasites.
+Likewise, you should wash your hands every time after you have worked on the quarantine tank.

 By having a quarantine/hospital tank, you keep your existing fish safe from unwanted parasites and diseases.
 It saves you the trouble and money in a long run.
-A basic 5 to 10 gallon quarantine tank setup can be had for under $50.
-This might seem to be a lot if you only have a 5 to 10 gallon main aquarium, but for those who have one large or multiple aquariums and get new fish fairly often, it is absolutely worth the cost.
+A basic 5 to 10-gallon quarantine tank setup can be had for under $50.
+This might seem to be a lot if you only have a 5 to 10-gallon main aquarium, but for those who have one large or multiple aquariums and get new fish fairly often, it is absolutely worth the cost.
 Some expensive fish can have the price tag of more than $50 each.
 This is especially true for saltwater aquariums.
-Therefore, it is more important for saltwater aquarium hobbyists to have a quarantine tank.
+Therefore, it is more critical for saltwater aquarium hobbyists to have a quarantine tank.